okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022-okta-identity-engine/index.md

 #### Improvements to the sign-in experience

 When users create an account using the "Sign Up" link in the Sign-In Widget, they enter their first and family names along with their email address on the first page.
-The next step of Sign-In Widget displays the authenticators page, where users enter a password and configure any other mandatory authenticators.
+The next step of the Sign-In Widget displays the authenticators page, where users enter a password and configure any other mandatory authenticators.
 To streamline the sign-up process, the Self-Service Registration with Password feature allows you to configure the enrollment form to show the password entry on the first page instead.
+See [Collect profile information and register users](https://help.okta.com/okta_help.htm?type=oie&id=csh-email-verification). <!-- OKTA-551456-->
+the Self-Service Registration with Password feature allows you to configure the enrollment form to show the password entry on the first page instead.
 See [Collect profile information and register users](https://help.okta.com/okta_help.htm?type=oie&id=csh-email-verification). <!-- OKTA-551456-->

 #### Improvements to the self-service registration experience